Saikat Chakrabarti: 2026 congressional campaign

-On February 5, 2025, Chakrabarti announced his candidacy for California's 11th congressional district in 2026, challenging former House Speaker Nancy Pelosi and California state senator Scott Wiener.
-In his announcement, he affirmed his respect for Pelosi, but stated, "it’s become clear to me that the Democratic Party needs new leadership," and claimed that Democratic congressional leaders were "paralyzed and unprepared" for the second Trump presidency.
+On February 5, 2025, Chakrabarti announced his candidacy for California's 11th congressional district in 2026, challenging former House Speaker Nancy Pelosi in the Democratic primary.
+In his announcement, he affirmed his respect for Pelosi, but stated, "it's become clear to me that the Democratic Party needs new leadership," and added that Democratic congressional leaders were "paralyzed and unprepared" for the second Trump presidency.